steem-marketplace/giftcard-frontend/README.md

 # giftcard-frontend

-The front-end for the Steem Gift Card marketplace
+The front-end for the Steem Gift Card marketplace.
+Which will live at: https://gift.steem-marketplace.com when builds start to go live.

 ## Installation